-So, here are 7 ways to make your exhibition display design look bigger and more open.
+So, here are 7 ways to make your expo display design look bigger and more open.

-If your trade booth isn’t surrounded by walls or other show booth displays, avoid including walls that restrict cut off the view to the rest of the exhibition.
+If your expo booth isn’t surrounded by walls or other show booth displays, avoid including walls that restrict cut off the view to the rest of the exhibition.

 Even if you can’t ditch the walls, choose low-level walls or even materials like glass, strings, architectural designs, etc., that create the illusion of there not being a wall.